 Quantum Computing

-The speed and accuracy of the quantum computer are bringing humanity to the brink of a technological revolution.
+The speed and accuracy of quantum computers now under development are bringing humanity to the brink of a technological revolution.
 It remains unclear which of the many probable futures we will choose to create with the technology’s transformative potential, but as rapid scientific advances promise to overcome technological hurdles like error correction, a quantum computing future may be closer to the present than imagined.
 By showcasing developments in the emerging technology and deciphering some of the complexities in its mathematics, geometry, physics, and computer science, The Quantum Record aims to empower the public imagination in shaping the future we will all share in.

 The Mystery of Time: Quantum Superposition and Quantum Accounting